tonygermano/connect-examples/Code Templates/XMLList Utils/advanced/ORU manipulation/README.md

 The source code is found in [es6-native-functional.js](es6-native-functional.js).

 Nearly all functions are converted to arrow functions.
 The Immutable Lists and Sequences are replaced by native arrays, but are otherwise treated as immutable, i.e., all operations return new arrays rather than modifying old ones.

+Some adjustments were needed with several of the Immutable methods no longer being available.
+We create our own `flatten` function due to `Array.prototype.flatMap` still not being available in Mirth.
+Without the `take` and `skip` families of methods being available to split arrays, instead we use `Array.prototype.findIndex` to find the split point, and then slice the two sections.

 Since we are working with arrays this time, we begin simply with `XMLLists.toArray`.
 The steps to get the sequence of segments from an array back to an XML message are the same as Example 1.